 What does it mean to have cash and manage it properly?
-Proper cash management is about having liquidity that you can count on for your emergency fund and your short-term needs.
+Proper cash management is about having liquidity that you can count on for emergencies and your short-term needs.

-Most of us know better than to put our cash under a mattress because it’ll only lose value to inflation.
-And, savings accounts come with too many conditions, making it difficult for you to manage your cash properly.
+Most of us know better than to put our cash under a mattress, because it’ll only lose value to inflation.
+Savings accounts aren’t ideal either – they come with too many conditions that make it difficult for you to manage your cash properly.

-So, you may consider putting your cash in alternative cash management offerings that give you a rate on your cash while ensuring its liquidity.
-But not all cash management offerings are the same.
+Instead, consider putting your cash in alternative cash management offerings that give you a return on your cash while ensuring its liquidity.
+With a growing number of cash management options out there, it’s important to realise that not all cash management offerings are the same.

-- The average maturity of the assets in the fund;
+the average maturity of the assets in the fund; and

 A fund in an offering can invest in any of these 3 short-term financial assets:

-Each asset has a different risk level that, in turn, influences the riskiness of a fund.
-For instance, a short-duration bond fund that holds mostly short-term debt is riskier than a cash fund that holds mostly bank deposits.
+Each asset has a different risk level that, in turn, influences a fund’s risk level.
+For instance, a short duration bond fund that holds mostly short-term debt is riskier than a cash fund that holds mostly bank deposits.
 That’s because a short-term debt issuer could default on its obligations while a bank rarely, if ever, defaults on its deposits.

-The assets' quality matters, too.
+The quality of the assets matter too.
 A short-duration bond fund that invests in high-quality bonds is less risky than a bond fund that invests in junk bonds.

 Funds that use assets with shorter maturities are less risky because the fund will likely get its principal back quicker.
 Simply put, there’s less time for things to go sideways.

-For example, a money market fund (MMF) that invests in assets with a 1-month maturity will get its principal back much quicker than a short duration bond fund that holds assets with a 2-year maturity.
+For example, a MMF that invests in assets with a 1-month maturity will get its principal back much quicker than a short duration bond fund that holds assets with a 2-year maturity.
 Hence, the MMF carries less risk than the short duration bond fund.

 Some funds that invest in money market instruments and short-term debt value those assets at current market prices.
-For instance, if a fund buys a short-term bond at $100 SGD today, and that bond's price goes down to $90 SGD tomorrow, the fund will have to report that $10 loss in their net asset value (NAV).
+For instance:

-As a result, a fund that values its assets at current market prices has a fluctuating NAV.
-Consequently, a fund with a fluctuating NAV carries more risk than a fund with a NAV that doesn't fluctuate.
+A fund that values its assets at current market prices has a fluctuating NAV – and these funds carry more risk than funds with NAVs that don’t fluctuate.

-We designed StashAway Simple™ with a money market fund and an enhanced liquidity fund (a type of ultra-short duration bond fund).
+We designed our cash management portfolio, StashAway Simple™, with a money market fund and an enhanced liquidity fund (a type of ultra-short duration bond fund).
 We chose these funds because they both have predictably stable NAVs, which means your cash isn’t overexposed to market conditions.

-Because we pay close attention to what underlying funds we use for Simple, we’re able to keep Simple's risk level incredibly low: StashAway Simple™ has a StashAway Risk Index of 1.7%.
-That means there’s a 99% chance that you won’t lose more than 1.7% of your cash in any given period.
+Because we pay close attention to what underlying funds we use for Simple, we’re able to keep its risk level incredibly low: StashAway Simple™ has a StashAway Risk Index of just 0.1%, meaning that for every $1,000 you invest, there’s a 99% chance that you won’t lose more than $1.